-Women don’t seem to be only the ones that suffer the effect of fixing in hormones and aging still produces effects within the figure we have all heard of female menopause which is crucial a component of female anatomy but, we have not heard of male menopause such a large amount of questions comes in one’s mind after hearing or reading this.
+Women don’t seem to be only the ones that suffer from the effect of fixing in hormones and aging still produces effects within the figure we have all heard of female menopause which is crucial a component of female anatomy but, we have not heard of male menopause such a large amount of questions comes in one’s mind after hearing or reading this.

 When we heard the word “menopause” we assume women but this is something natural and normal for human bodies to adapt to new changes let’s break this taboo and widely discuss why these men experience So here we are visiting to discuss what’s menopause, What age does it occur?
 Why does it occur?
 Does it affect other organs?
 Why does it happen?
 Menopause’s causes, and far more.